inspr/core-legacy/docs/minikube.md

     --set lbsidecarImage=gcr.io/red-inspr/inspr/sidecar/lbsidecar:v0.1.0
 ```

-## **Installing UIDP Provider**
+## **Installing UID Provider**

-With the `insprd` and its `auth-svc` installed we can now install the inspr's UIDP Provider.
+With the `insprd` and its `auth-svc` installed we can now install the Inspr's UID Provider.
 This can be done by running `skaffold` in the [github repository](https://github.com/inspr/inspr) that contains the necessary information (you should clone the repository to your local machine).

 First we need to open an IP so we can make requests to our minikube services, this can be done by the commands below.